Software Testing Categories: Your Complete Guide

 Different testing types are suited for different stages of development.
 Early on, during the coding phase, unit tests verify individual components work as expected.
 As the software grows, integration tests check how these units interact.
 Later, system testing evaluates the entire system.
 Finally, acceptance testing confirms the software meets user requirements.
 This structured approach ensures comprehensive coverage at each stage.
 Consider how you would approach building a house.
 You wouldn't wait until it's complete to check the foundation.
 Similarly, testing should be incorporated from the ground up in software development.

-Continuous Testing and Improvement
+Continuous Testing for Continuous Improvement

 Modern software development emphasizes continuous testing and improvement.
 This means integrating testing into every stage of the development pipeline, not treating it as a separate phase.
 Automated regression testing, often facilitated by continuous integration (CI) tools, ensures that new code changes don't introduce bugs or break existing functionality.
 This continuous feedback loop allows developers to address issues quickly.